 "From her that I wanted to free, rose towards me the emanations of perfume which permeate the sepulchre.
 Once some called her: ISIS, queen of the beneficent springs, COME TO ME ALL YOU WHO SUFFER AND WHO ARE OVERWHELMED AND I WILL COMFORT YOU, otherwise: MADELEINE, with the famous vase full of healing balm.
 The initiates know the true name: NOTRE DAME DES CROSS".

-We also know that Plantard painted twenty-two paintings corresponding to the twenty-two Marseille card tarot deck - and in these paintings there appears in the background landscapes and elements linked mainly to Rennes-les-Bains.
-Unfortunately, only five of these paintings are visible in the publication "Le Circle" presented by his son Thomas in 1992.
+We know that Plantard painted twenty-two paintings corresponding to the twenty-two cards of the Marseille tarot deck - and in these painting backgrounds there appears landscapes and buildings linked mainly to Rennes-les-Bains.
+Unfortunately, only five of these paintings are available in the publication "Le Cercle" presented by his son Thomas in 1992.
+Plantard used the OSWALD WIRTH TAROT deck of 1889 to base his own paintings on.
+This was the deck that French occultists also associated with the Hebrew alphabet and the cabalistic Tree of Life.

 Below - the OSWALD WIRTH TAROT Fool Card of 1889